StevenDXC/DxLoadingButton/README.md

 ```

-### release 1.6
+### release 1.7

-add setEnable(true/false) logic for touchEvent,and add lb_btnDisableColor & lb_disableTextColor for display.
+add setEnable(true/false) logic for touchEvent,and add lb_btnDisabledColor & lb_disabledTextColor for display.

-* notice: lb_btnDisableColor & lb_disableTextColor only display while LoadingButton is normal button state, LoadingButton is playing animation or other state will display normal color
+* notice: lb_btnDisabledColor & lb_disabledTextColor only display while LoadingButton is normal button state, LoadingButton is playing animation or other state will display normal color

 dependency